-Study Innovation and Entrepreneurship with one of the top business schools in the world.
+Study this summer with one of the top business schools in the world.

-Our experiential curriculum helps you build an analytical framework rooted in problem-solving and critical thinking skills that will set you apart from your peers in the classroom and in recruiting.
-Participants who complete the course will receive University of Chicago undergraduate course credit.
-Scholars graduate with heightened analytical skills, an unparalleled global network, and the groundwork to turn insight into action.
-After completing the course, you will return to your undergraduate institution or head to your first job or internship with a newfound confidence and a distinct competitive advantage.
+Chicago Booth's approach to teaching helps you build an analytical framework rooted in problem-solving and critical thinking skills that will set you apart from your peers in the classroom and in recruiting.
+Participants who complete our courses will receive University of Chicago undergraduate course credit.
+After completing our courses, you will return to your undergraduate institution or head to your first job or internship with a newfound confidence and a distinct competitive advantage.
 We prepare you to excel with employers and to make an immediate impact on your organization upon beginning your internship or full-time job, giving you the knowledge and tools you’ll need to think decisively and act confidently.

 Admitted visiting students should visit the Visiting Undergraduate Summer Students page for more information on essential steps to connect to your course, including setting up your CNET ID, Zoom, VPN, Canvas, library access, and more.